 Files from both Adobe Photoshop and Illustrator can be combined in Indesign to produce content rich designs that feature advanced typography, embedded graphics, page content, formatting information and other sophisticated layout-related options.

-Working with images is a lot more complicated than at first glance.
+Working with images is a lot more complicated than you'd think at first glance.
 Hopefully this guide has provided a better understanding of the standard file types and which are most appropriate for your project.
-Maybe this article has you wondering which file types of your logo you have on hand?
-Take a look and if you don’t have an .EPS or .AI file stashed away, I would recommend contacting your designer!